How to pass specific variables or data when including a sub-template?

 3. Limit the scope of variables:onlyKeyword

-By default, throughincludeThe sub-template introduced can not only accesswithPassed variable, can access all variables defined in the parent template (global variables and current context variables).
-But in some scenarios, you may want the child template to only receivewithPassing variables without inheriting other variables from the parent template, in order to maintain the independence and predictability of the child template.
-At this time, you can useonlyKeyword:
+By default, throughincludeThe included sub-template can also accesswithPassing variables, you can also access all variables defined in the parent template (global variables and current context variables).
+But in some cases, you may want the child template to only receivewithPassing variables without inheriting other variables from the parent template, in order to maintain the independence and predictability of the child template.
+At this point, you can useonlyKeyword:

 {# 主模板文件 (例如:index.html) #}